-Sarratt C of E Primary School will also consider accepting applications from children whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
+Registered address: The Common, Rickmansworth Road, Chorleywood, Herts, WD3 5SG A company limited by guarantee registered in England & Wales; Company number 08240619 Sarratt C of E Primary School will also consider accepting applications from children whose family can evidence intent to return to and/or permanently reside in Hertfordshire before taking up their school place.
 These applications, if accepted, will be processed from the overseas address until sufficient evidence is received to show the child is permanently resident in Hertfordshire.
 Evidence must be submitted at the time of application.
 If an applicant owns a property in Hertfordshire but is not living in it, perhaps because they are working abroad at the time of application, the Hertfordshire address will not be accepted for the purposes of admission until the child is resident at that address.